boldlink/terraform-aws-autoscaling/README.md

 | <a name="output_security_group_id"></a> [security\_group\_id](#output\_security\_group\_id) | ID of the security group. |
 | <a name="output_security_group_name"></a> [security\_group\_name](#output\_security\_group\_name) | The name of the security group |
 <!-- END OF PRE-COMMIT-TERRAFORM DOCS HOOK -->

+## Third party software
+This repository uses third party software:
+* [pre-commit](https://pre-commit.com/) - Used to help ensure code and documentation consistency
+  * Install with `brew install pre-commit`
+  * Manually use with `pre-commit run`
+* [terraform 0.14.11](https://releases.hashicorp.com/terraform/0.14.11/) For backwards compatibility we are using version 0.14.11 for testing making this the min version tested and without issues with terraform-docs.
+* [terraform-docs](https://github.com/segmentio/terraform-docs) - Used to generate the [Inputs](#Inputs) and [Outputs](#Outputs) sections
+  * Install with `brew install terraform-docs`
+  * Manually use via pre-commit
+* [tflint](https://github.com/terraform-linters/tflint) - Used to lint the Terraform code
+  * Install with `brew install tflint`
+  * Manually use via pre-commit

+### Makefile
+The makefile contain in this repo is optimised for linux paths and the main purpose is to execute testing for now.
+* Create all tests:
+`$ make tests`
+* Clean all tests:
+`$ make clean`

+#### BOLDLink-SIG 2022